 make him second guess the operation.

-Based on the true life story of Huang Yu-Siang, who stars as himself, Touch of the Light tells the story of a blind piano prodigy from rural Taiwan who moves to the big city to attend university.
-At university he finds himself competing on the same playing field as sighted students and struggling to find his own way.
-When Siang meets Jie, a beautiful beverage vendor who dreams of being a dancer, they form a quick friendship.
+Based on the true life story of Huang Yu-Siang, who stars as himself, a blind piano prodigy from rural Taiwan who moves to the big city to attend university.
+Once there he finds himself competing on the same playing field as sighted students and struggling to find his way.
+When Siang meets Jie, a beautiful beverage vendor who dreams of being a dancer, they form a fast friendship.
 Jie’s wretched home life stands in the way of her dreams but Siang’s determination becomes her own inspiration and drive.

 Golden Horse Film Festival 2012 - FIPRESCI Prize, Best New Director, Best Actress